fluid-checkout/fluid-checkout/readme.txt

 * Bump tested up to WordPress 6.6.1 and WooCommerce 9.1.4
 * Added: Admin notice about changes to next major version and customization migration guide.
 * Added: Compatibility with the Order Attribution feature from WooCommerce.
-* Added: Compatibility issues the order attribution feature from WooCommerce.
 * Added: Compatibility with plugin Avada Builder.
 * Added: Compatibility with plugin Mondial Relay - WordPress.
 * Added: Compatibility with plugin WooCommerce Carrier Agents.